bacf5/dolaruco-app/README.md

 >
 > You only need to do this once.

-If you’ve checked the source code and know it’s safe, you can install it this way adding the flag "--no-quarantine" instead of changing system settings.
+If you’ve checked the source code and know it’s safe, you can install it this way adding the flag `--no-quarantine` instead of changing system settings.

 ```sh
 brew install bacf5/dolarucoapp/dolarucoapp --no-quarantine